-The students of John L. Girardeau, professor at Columbia Seminary, South Carolina in the 1880's, asked him to explain to them why he opposed the use of instrumental music in the worship of the Presbyterian churches.
-In response, he wrote a book which was published in Richmond, Virginia in 1888.
+The students of John L. Girardeau, professor at Columbia Seminary, South Carolina in the 1880s, asked him to explain to them why he opposed the use of instrumental music in the worship of the Presbyterian churches.
+In response, he wrote a book that was published in Richmond, Virginia in 1888.
 It was titled, "Instrumental Music in the Public Worship of the Church."
 Girardeau's expanded discussion of this subject gives some valuable insights into how men of the Reformed tradition in late 19th century America decided the question of whether or not a practice was pleasing to God.

-Girardeau began his discussion with a statement of principle which guided his arguments throughout the book: "A divine warrant is necessary for every element of doctrine, government, and worship in the church; that is, whatsoever in these spheres is not commanded in the Scriptures, either expressly or by good and necessary consequence from their statements is forbidden."
+Girardeau began his discussion with a statement of principle that guided his arguments throughout the book: "A divine warrant is necessary for every element of doctrine, government, and worship in the church; that is, whatsoever in these spheres is not commanded in the Scriptures, either expressly or by good and necessary consequence from their statements is forbidden."

-It may surprise us that a 19th century Presbyterian seminary professor not only understood the "argument from silence," but used it and felt confident that others would be persuaded by it.
+It may surprise us that a 19th-century Presbyterian seminary professor not only understood the "argument from silence," but used it and felt confident that others would be persuaded by it.
 I suspect that there has been the feeling on the part of some that those who labored so earnestly in the last century to turn men back to simple New Testament Christianity were the originators of the idea that God's silence on a matter was equal to a divine prohibition.
 Clearly, that was not true.

 The arguments Professor Girardeau makes will sound very familiar to those of us who have been concerned to "speak where the Bible speaks and be silent where it is silent."

 He first says that the prohibitory significance of God's silence is deducible from II Timothy 3:16-17, which affirms that God's man is fully equipped for "every good work" by the "holy scripture."
 Everything therefore not mentioned in the Scripture would not be a "good work."
 Sound familiar?